Scottiepip/MechaCar_Statistical_Analysis/README.md

   - According to the result, vehicle_length and ground_clearance are providing non-random amount of variance to the mpg values in the dataset.
   - The slope of the linear model is not consider to be zero.
 The P-value for the other three variables, vehicle_weight, spoiler_angle and AWD are all greater thean  0.05, it means that all these three variables have significant impact on mpg values.
+  - The R-squared value of the linear model is 0.71, which means 71% of the variablilty of our dependent variable (mpg values) is explained using this linear model.
+So the linear model predict mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils